DReigada/MyFtp-test/README.md

 #About
-A file transfer java app based on sockets. (for academic purposes only) This small project also helped me learning how to use maven.
+A file transfer java app based on sockets. (for testing purposes, it's not safe at all) This small project also helped me learning how to use maven.

 #Compiling/running